RetroIndieJosh/renpac/game/STANDARDS.md

 - avoid handling animations, rendering, or dialogue in Python when possible; instead, call a Ren'Py label
 - avoid lambdas in game data (stored variables) as these cannot be pickles
     - instead, make actual functions that live somewhere
+- use "double quotes" for strings except:
+    - single character strings like 'm'
+    - dictionary keys like `my_dict['my key']`
+- always use type hinting for variables and return types
+    - if the type hinting doesn't work, try putting it in single quotes

 ## Ren'Py